 What happens in Northern Virginia when the lease ends?

-At the end of the lease in Northern Virginia, either party can opt to end the tenancy.
-The landlord could choose not to renew the lease or the tenant could choose to not to renew the lease.
-If the property owner wishes to end the lease, or conclude our management services, please send us written notice as described in your management agreement.
+At the end of the lease term in Northern Virginia, either party can opt to end the tenancy.
+The owner could choose not to renew the lease or the tenant could choose to not to renew the lease.
+If the owner wishes to end the lease, or conclude our property management services, please send us written notice as described in your management agreement.

-If we don't receive such notice, we will strive to make choices that will keep your rental producing the highest possible net income.
-This means that we will routinely contact a renter 6 to 8 weeks before the end of the lease term in order to renew the lease.
+If we don't receive such notice, we will strive to make choices that will keep your rental property producing the highest possible net income.
+This means that we will often contact a renter 6 to 8 weeks before the end of the lease term in order to renew the lease.

 At that point we give the tenant two options: